-Resources on Campus for Nontraditional Students
+University Resources for Nontraditional Students

-MSU, Mankato offers a variety of resources for nontaditional students at our home campus in Mankato.
+In addition to the services provided through the Nontraditional Student Resources Office, MSU, Mankato offers a variety of resources for nontaditional students at our home campus in Mankato.

 If you know you’ll be purchasing food while on campus, we recommend purchasing an off-campus meal plan to save money, since meal plans are not subject to sales tax.